FEUP-LEIC-ES-2023-24/2LEIC13T1/README.md

 - Recover password
 - Edit profile information
 - Access Menu - view the products that are for sell
-- Add an item to the shopping cart
-- Remove an item to the shopping cart
 - Complete a purchase
 - Create a sales ad
 - Edit a sales ad